tomlm/Linq.AI/README.md

 > NOTE: The model must support structured output.

 # Model Extensions
-The model extensions use the ITransformer model to work with a single item (aka text, object, etc.).
+The model extensions for the ITransformer model to work with a single item (aka text, object, etc.).

 | Extension | Description |
 | ----------| ------------|